7 Spiritual Gifts of the Holy Spirit and Their Meanings

 5. Knowledge

 Knowledge is the gift that helps you see created things rightly in relation to God.
 It is not mere information.
-It is spiritual perception that teaches you what matters, what passes away, what leads you toward God, and what pulls you from Him.
+It is spiritual perception that teaches you what matters, what passes away, what leads you toward God, and what pulls you away from Him.

 6. Piety